 - 1. Right-click on Visualization > MODPATH of the model item on the TOC and select Add from the popup menu.
 PM will add a new "Instance" item to the TOC. - 2.
 In the Settings window of this MODPATH instance, set the value for Time Point Interval to 94672800 [seconds]. - 3.
-We will now add new particles (i.e., starting points of pathlines) to the MODPATH instance in the following steps. - Click the MODPATH instance to make it the active layer and then click on the MODPATH Tool button on the toolbar. - Move to the first layer. - Place the mouse cursor at upper-left corner of the cell [1, 12, 6]4, then hold down the left mouse button and drag the mouse to the lower-right corner of the cell [1, 18, 11] to draw a box covering the contaminated area. - Release the left mouse button.
-The Add Particles dialog box appears.
-Assign the settings and numbers of particles to the dialog box as shown in Figure 15.
+We will now add new particles (i.e., starting points of pathlines) to the MODPATH instance in the following steps. - Click the MODPATH instance to make it the active layer and then click on the MODPATH Tool button $\frac{-1}{2}$ on the toolbar. - Move to the first layer. - Place the mouse cursor at upper-left corner of the cell [1, 12, 6]4, then hold down the left mouse button and drag the mouse to the lower-right corner of the cell [1, 18, 11] to draw a box covering the contaminated area.